Exeter Hawks

-The Exeter Hawks are a Junior ice hockey team based in Exeter, Ontario, Canada.
+The Exeter Hawks are a junior ice hockey team based in Exeter, Ontario, Canada.
 They play in the Provincial Junior Hockey League of the Ontario Hockey Association.

 History

 Hawks goalie readies for a shot early in the 2013–14 season.

 Hawks line up for a draw early in the 2013–14 season.

 The Exeter Hawks were founded in 1961 as members of the Shamrock Junior D Hockey League.
 In the late sixties, the Hawks jumped to the Bluewater Junior Hockey League for a short stint.
 In 1969, the Shamrock league changed its name to the Western Junior D Hockey League.

 In 1970–71, the Hawks won the Western League and made it all the way to the OHA provincial championship.
 They met another junior team from Haliburton, Ontario from the South Central Junior D Hockey League.
-Haliburton defeated the Hawks 4-games-to-3.
+Haliburton defeated the Hawks 4-3.

 A season later, the Hawks again won the Western League and found themselves against an Eastern Ontario representative from Bancroft, Ontario in the provincial final.
-This year the Hawks were not to be denied as they swept Bancroft 4-games-to-none to win the OHA Cup for the first time.
+This year, the Hawks swept Bancroft 4-0 to win the OHA Cup for the first time.

 In 1977, the Hawks won their third Western League title and advanced to the provincial championship.
-Their opponents were the Stayner Siskins, which they defeated 4-games-to-none to win their second provincial championship.
+Their opponents were the Stayner Siskins, which they defeated 4-0 to win their second provincial championship.

 The next year, the Hawks again won the Western League and ran into the Lakefield Chiefs in the OHA Cup final.
-The Chiefs overpowered the Hawks in the end, defeating Exeter in Game 7 of the series to claim the OHA Cup 4-games-to-3.
+The Chiefs overpowered the Hawks in the end, defeating Exeter in Game 7 of the series to claim the OHA Cup 4-3.

 The playoffs for the 2019–20 season were cancelled due to the COVID-19 pandemic, leading to the team not being able to play a single game.